How Much Down Payment for a Colorado Home?

-The Department of Veterans Affairs guarantees very attractive long-term fixed rate mortgages for eligible military members with little or no down payment options.
+The Department of Veterans Affairs guarantees very attractive long-term fixed rate mortgages for eligible military members with little or no down payment options using a VA mortgage.

 Low Doc or No Tax-Return Mortgage

-The down payment is 20% for a bank statement loan, Liquid Asset-qualifier, or cash-flow investment property loan. (subject to credit scores above 620, satisfactory credit report, and 2 years of self-employment, if applicable.)
+The minimum down payment for a bank statement loan is 10 percent with 720 credit scores, 15-percent for a liquid Asset-qualifier program, and 20-percent for the cash-flow investment property loan.
+These loans are subject to credit scores above 620, satisfactory credit report, and 2 years of self-employment, if applicable.

-NOTE: 10-percent down on bank statement mortgages is offered but rates are much higher than a 20% or more down payment.
+NOTE: 10-percent down on a bank statement mortgage triggers a rise in the rate than a 20-percent or more down payment.

 Down Payments on Jumbo Mortgages

-The traditional down payment is 20-percent for a jumbo mortgage loan, but there are programs with as little as 5-percent if you meet the conditions.
+The traditional down payment is 20-percent for a jumbo mortgage loan, but there are programs with as little as 5-percent as well if you meet the stricter conditions.

 Home Prices in Denver and Boulder

-According to the DMAR (Denver Metro Association of Realtors) the average home price in Denver is $490,352 and a condo is $328,760.
+According to the DMAR (Denver Metro Association of Realtors) the median home price in Denver in November was $600,000 and a condo is $390,000.

-In Boulder, the median home listing price is $850,000.
+In Boulder, the median home price is $1,300,000 from reports by the Daily Camera.
 The median home price can be skewed with more multi-million dollar homes sold combined in a market with low inventory.
-Adjacent cities near Boulder like Louisville, Longmont, Lafayette, and Superior, have lower priced homes.
+Adjacent cities near Boulder like Louisville, Longmont, Lafayette, and Superior have lower priced homes.

 Want to Buy a Duplex or Multi-family Residence?

-Below are the conforming loan limits and minimum down payments for a Duplex, Triplex, or Quadplex in Denver & Boulder.
+Below are the conforming loan limits and minimum down payments for a Duplex, Triplex, or Quadplex in Denver, Boulder, CO Springs, or Fort Collins.
 If the purchase price or value is above these limits, you'll need non-conforming financing.

 Of course, if you are eligible for a VA loan, you may qualify for zero down on some of the above scenarios.

-Once more, to summarize the down payment options available to help you become a homeowner in the greater Denver - Boulder area are:
+Once more, to summarize the down payment options available to help you become a homeowner in the greater Denver metro, Fort Collins and Colorado Springs area are:

 FHA mortgage loans with as little as 3.5% down.